JoniXSantos/ExpenseVue-App/.github/README.md

 # ExpenseVue

-ExpenseVue is a full stack web application for personal finance management.
+ExpenseVue is a full-stack web application for personal finance management.

 ## Main Features 🗝️

 - **Account Management:**
-  - Users are able to create an account using an email address and a secure password, which will be used for the authentication.
+  - Accounts are created using an email address and a secure password, which are used for authentication.
-  - Enables password resets via email in case of forgotten credentials.
+  - Supports password resets via email in case of forgotten credentials.
-  - Accounts can be deleted at the user's discretion, permanently erasing all related data from the system.
+  - Allows users to delete their account, with all associated information automatically removed from the system.
-- **Profile Management:**
-  Allows users to update personal information and upload a profile picture.
+- **Profile Management:** Allows users to update personal information and upload a profile picture.
 - **Bank Connections:**
   - Supports secure connection and synchronization of bank accounts for automatic transaction imports.
   - Manages the addition, updating, and removal of bank connections, with support for manual financial sources.